-Newport County v Southampton
+Saints hit record eight past Newport

 Goal!

 Goal!
-Newport County 0, Southampton 2.
-Nathan Tella (Southampton) right footed shot from the centre of the box to the bottom left corner.
-Assisted by Mohamed Elyounoussi following a fast break.
+Newport County 0, Southampton 8.
+Mohamed Elyounoussi (Southampton) right footed shot from the left side of the box to the bottom left corner.
+Assisted by Kyle Walker-Peters.

-Attempt blocked.
-Finn Azaz (Newport County) left footed shot from outside the box is blocked.
-Assisted by Scot Bennett.

 Post update